-- 1) The only students who are allowed to participate in the bachelor Honours programme are those who have been admitted to the entire programme. - 2) Admission to the Honours programme in the Master's programme applies for the entire programme.
+1) The only students who are allowed to participate in the bachelor Honours programme are those who have been admitted to the entire programme.

+- 2) Admission to the Honours programme in the Master's programme applies to the entire programme. - 3) For ATLAS and exchange students refer to Article 2.2.5.